kassirhussein/4_Open_Target_FUSIL_Analysis/README.md

 ---

-# Please RUN the ontology mapping first given that some scripts depenmds on the output.
+# Please RUN the ontology mapping first given that some scripts depends on the output.

 ## Data Sources